MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 This section lists information you should gather and accounts and network entities you should have before starting Azure ATP installation.

--   User account and password with read access to all objects in the monitored domains.
+-   Azure AD **on-premises** user account and password with read access to all objects in the monitored domains.

     > [!NOTE]
     > If you have set custom ACLs on various Organizational Units (OU) in your domain, make sure that the selected user has read permissions to those OUs.